-(13) (a) Subsection (1)(b) does not apply to a person repairing damage to an existing structure caused by a natural disaster, if the sole purpose of the repairs is to restore the structure to the same or substantially the same condition as before the natural disaster.
+- (13) (a) Subsection (1)(b) does not apply to a person repairing damage {to an existing structure} caused by a natural disaster to an existing one to two family dwelling or townhome, if the sole purpose of the repairs is to restore the {structure} one to two family dwelling or townhome to the same or substantially the same condition as before the natural disaster. - (b) Subject to Subsection (13)(c), the permit requirements of the State Construction two family dwelling or townhome described in Subsection (13)(a). - (c) Upon the completion of a construction project involving repairs to an existing

-(b) Subject to Subsection (13)(c), the permit requirements of the State Construction Code do not apply to a construction project involving repairs to an existing structure described in Subsection (13)(a).
+Code do not apply to a construction project involving repairs to an existing {structure} one to

-(c) Upon the completion of a construction project involving repairs to an existing structure described in Subsection (13)(a), the owner of the structure shall ensure that the structure, to determine compliance with Subsection (13)(a), is inspected by:
+{structure} one to two family dwelling or townhome described in Subsection (13)(a), the owner

+{of the structure} shall { ensure that the structure}, to determine compliance with Subsection
-(i) the local regulator within the political subdivision in which the construction project takes place; or

-(ii) a licensed building inspector, as defined in Section 10-6-160, in accordance with:

-(A) Subsection 10-5-132(6), if the local regulator described in Subsection (13)(c)(i) is a town;

-(B) Subsection 10-6-160(6), if the local regulator described in Subsection (13)(c)(i) is a city; or

-(C) Subsection 17-36-55(6), if the local regulator described in Subsection (13)(c)(i) is a county.
+(13)(a), ensure that the one to two family dwelling or townhome is inspected by: - (i) the local regulator within the political subdivision in which the construction project takes place; or - (ii) a licensed building inspector, as defined in Section 10-6-160, in accordance with: - (A) Subsection 10-5-132(2)(b)(ii), if the local regulator described in Subsection (13)(c)(i) is a town; - (B) Subsection 10-6-160(2)(b)(ii), if the local regulator described in Subsection (13)(c)(i) is a city; or - (C) Subsection 17-36-55(2)(b)(ii), if the local regulator described in Subsection (13)(c)(i) is a county.